rahul0705/rahul0705.github.io/README.md

 Open navigation and resume export menus and expanded resume skills are checked at those widths as well.
 These automated checks catch layout regressions; visual review on real mobile devices remains useful for issues that geometry and accessibility checks cannot detect.

+The browser suite runs in Chromium, Firefox, and WebKit before deployment.
+CI retains failure screenshots, traces, and the HTML report for 14 days.
+To run one engine locally, use `npm run test:e2e -- --project=webkit` (or `chromium` or `firefox`).